-Jobee Knight, a nutritional researcher and founder of Nutrition Breakthroughs in Glendale, CA., is someone who fought her own battle against premenopausal insomnia.
+Jobee Knight, a nutritional researcher and founder of Nutrition Breakthroughs in Glendale, California, is someone who fought her own battle against menopausal insomnia.
 After testing several formulas containing calcium, one stood out from the rest.
 The product, which became Sleep Minerals II, contains calcium, magnesium, vitamin D and zinc.
-The ingredients are formulated with carrier oils such as rice bran oil, an oil that has been shown to increase mineral absorption.
+The ingredients are formulated with carrier oils such as rice bran oil, which has been shown to increase mineral absorption.

 Valerie H. of Santa Clarita, California says: “I had such severe menopause insomnia that it took me hours to fall asleep even though I was extremely tired.
 My legs also had crawling and tingling feelings at night.
 I got the Sleep Minerals and after about a week, it started to work really well.
 I fall asleep now within 20 minutes and no more restless legs.”

 Adelle Davis recommends calcium is best taken by balancing it with about half as much magnesium, and complementing it with Vitamin D. Davis says, “Because calcium is less well absorbed and the urinary losses are greater when the output of estrogen decreases, such calcium-deficiency symptoms as nervousness, irritability, sleeplessness, headaches, and depression are common (at menopause).
 These problems can be easily overcome if the intakes of calcium, magnesium, and vitamin D are all generously increased and are well absorbed.”